Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization: Introduction

 \textit{Literature review:} Studying OPs as continuous-time dynamics is a classical problem dating back to~\cite{KJA-LH-HU:58}, which has gained renewed interest thanks to developments from, e.g., online feedback optimization~\cite{GB-JC-JIP-EDA:22} and the analysis of algorithms from a feedback control perspective~\cite{AH-ZH-SB-GH-FD:24}.
-The standard approach for constrained OPs is via standard and augmented primal-dual dynamics for smooth cost~\cite{GQ-NL:19} and non-smooth composite OPs~\cite{NKD-SZK-MRJ:19}, respectively. {The resulting dynamics are globally exponentially convergent for $f$ strongly convex and {$L$-}smooth, and $g$ convex, proper and closed.} The use of {Lagrange} multipliers as feedback controllers has recently been analyzed for smooth OPs with equality~\cite{VC-SMF-SP-DR:25, RZ-AR-JS-NL:25} and inequality~\cite{VC-SMF-SP-DR:24b, RZ-AR-JS-NL:25} constraints, as well as for smooth constrained OPs via control barrier functions~\cite{AA-JC:24}.
-Global exponential convergence with PI controller is proved in~\cite{VC-SMF-SP-DR:25, VC-SMF-SP-DR:24b} for the standard case of full-rank linear constraints and strongly convex and {$L$-}smooth cost.
-More broadly, there has been a growing interest in using strongly contracting dynamics to tackle OPs~\cite{HDN-TLV-KT-JJES:18,VC-AG-AD-GR-FB:23c, AD-VC-AG-GR-FB:23f_corrected}.
-This is due to the highly ordered transient and asymptotic behavior properties enjoyed by such dynamics~\cite{FB:24-CTDS}.
+The standard approach for constrained OPs is via standard and augmented primal-dual dynamics for smooth cost~\cite{GQ-NL:19} and non-smooth composite OPs~\cite{NKD-SZK-MRJ:19}, respectively.
+The resulting dynamics are globally exponentially convergent for $f$ strongly convex and $L$-smooth, and $g$ convex, proper and closed.
+The use of Lagrange multipliers as feedback controllers has been proposed for smooth OPs with equality~\cite{VC-SMF-SP-DR:25, RZ-AR-JS-NL:25} and inequality~\cite{VC-SMF-SP-DR:24b, RZ-AR-JS-NL:25} constraints, and for smooth constrained OPs via control barrier functions~\cite{AA-JC:24}.
+Global exponential convergence with PI controller is proved in~\cite{VC-SMF-SP-DR:25, VC-SMF-SP-DR:24b} for the case of full-rank linear constraints and strongly convex and $L$-smooth costs.
+More broadly, there has been a growing interest in using strongly contracting dynamics to tackle OPs~\cite{HDN-TLV-KT-JJES:18,VC-AG-AD-GR-FB:23c, AD-VC-AG-GR-FB:23f_corrected} thanks to the highly ordered transient and asymptotic behavior properties enjoyed by such dynamics~\cite{FB:24-CTDS}.
 The asymptotic behavior of weakly contracting dynamics has been characterized in, e.g.,~\cite{SC:19} for monotone systems, and~\cite{VC-AD-AG-GR-FB:24a} for convex OPs with a unique minimizer.